 Research has shown that the typical home can lose 2,000 to 20,000 gallons of water per year due to leaks.
 While some leaks are obvious, such as dripping faucets and leaking water heaters, other leaks can go undetected for years because the source of the leak is not visible.
+You, the owner or renter, are responsible leaks from the meter to the home are customer responsibility.
+South Blount is responsible for leaks up to the meter.

 • Although we read our meters with a high degree of accuracy, sometimes we make mistakes.
-If you suspect that we have misread the meter please call our office at (865) 982-3560.
+If you suspect that we have misread the meter, please call our office at (865) 982-3560.
 We will gladly check the reading and make any necessary billing corrections.

 How can you determine if you have a leak in your home?